KlenM/Manuscript-PhD-thesis/1_background/1_2_quantum_light_in_atmosphere.md

 The gamma–gamma distribution^[@al-habash2001] generalizes the K-distribution, with parameters that can be related to atmospheric conditions through models for large-scale and small-scale scintillations, and it offers a closed-form expression for the cumulative distribution function.
 Despite their empirical success in describing irradiance fluctuations in strong turbulence, these models remain phenomenological rather than being derived from first principles.

 ### Probability density function of photocounting

-- photon counting
+In the studies discussed above, the optical intensity is typically high, resulting in a continuous photocurrent.
-    - diament1970, milonni2004
+However, when the intensity is on the order of individual photons and the detection time interval is short, the detector registers random discrete pulses.
-        - energy (photon number) conservation problem
+The quantity of interest in this regime is the probability density function of photocounting.

-            - 10.1364/JOSAA.18.002789
+In 1970, it was proposed to modulate the photocounting statistics with the previously discussed lognormal distribution of the mean photon count^[@diament1970].
-- Quantum case
+While this approach can be useful in certain specific cases^[@milonni2004], the infinite tail of the lognormal distribution implies unphysical photon amplification, making it unsuitable as a general model and requiring further study to establish a description of atmospheric turbulence effects on quantum states.

-    -  degradation of entanglement, nonclass, etc under turbulence.
+> entanglement, nonclass, etc in turbulence.

-adaptive optics, post selection
+> adaptive optics, post selection